austinsonger/C-PAT/README.md

-# C-PAT & STIG Manager Non CAC Authentication
+# C-PAT & STIG Manager with CAC Authentication

 ## Limitations of this example

-This is an example orchestration for deploying C-PAT & STIG Manager with support for user authentication. **The example supports connections to and from `localhost` only and is NOT intended for production use.**
+This is an example orchestration for deploying C-PAT & STIG Manager with support for user authentication incorporating the U.S. Department of Defense Common Access Card (CAC). **The example supports connections to and from `localhost` only and is NOT intended for production use.**

 ## General architecture